 NOTE: Some devices like the Orange Pi zero have a bug in their current mainline OSes.
 Instead of blacklisting "dvb_usb_rtl28xxu", you will need to blacklist "dvb_usb_rtl2832u".
 If you installed rtl-sdr by "apt-get", you will need to update the black list file at /etc/modprobe.d/rtl-sdr-blacklist.conf manually too.

-After installing the libraries and black listing the DVB-T drivers we recommend starting off with GQRX, a SDR program similar in operation to SDR#.
-It can be downloaded via the package manager in your Linux distribution or from http://gqrx.dk/download.
-We can now also recommend the multi-platform CubicSDR which can be downloaded from http://www.cubicsdr.com/.
+After installing the libraries and black listing the DVB-T drivers we recommend starting off with SDR++ or GQRX.
+Instructions for installing SDR++ are on their GitHub, and for GQRX it can be downloaded via the package manager in your Linux distribution or from http://gqrx.dk/download.
+We can also recommend the multi-platform CubicSDR which can be downloaded from http://www.cubicsdr.com.

-We can now also recommend the multi-platform CubicSDR which can be downloaded from cubicsdr.com.
+We can also recommend CubicSDR which can be downloaded from cubicsdr.com.